Whole Wheat Flour Substitute

 Almond flour is a type of gluten-free flour that is made from ground almonds.
 It is high in fiber, protein, and healthy fats, and it has a nutty flavor that makes it an excellent choice for baking.
 Almond flour can make bread, muffins, cookies, and other baked goods.
 It can also be helpful in place of wheat flour in some recipes.
 Almond flour is very high in fiber, making it great for digestive health.
 It is also a good source of vitamin E and protein.
 Almonds are also a good source of manganese, phosphorus, magnesium, and potassium.

 Spelt flour is a type of flour from spelt, which is a type of wheat.
-It is gluten-free, but it is technically in the family of wheat.
+It is not gluten-free, but it is technically in the family of wheat.
 Spelt flour is a good source of protein and minerals.
 It is high in fiber and has a nutty flavor.

 Spelt flour can be helpful in place of wheat flour in most recipes.
 The bread made with spelt flour is lighter, fluffier, and easier to digest than wheat bread.
 It can be found at most health food stores.